AlexandreLoures/customizing-emacs/gnus.md

-# Customizing  Gnus
+# Customizing  Gnus to work Yahoo mail

-## Yahoo
+## These are my settings for receiving and sending mail.

-These are my settings for receiving and sending mail.
+To receive mail, the (`~/.gnus.el`) file is configured as follows:

 ```
 (setq user-mail-address	"alexandre.loures@ymail.com"